 The intention of the Tiers of Service is to align laboratory, pathology and transfusion medicine services with the clinical needs of a majority of patients who access the site.
 No matter your location, a local laboratory can provide timely access to the vital information you need.

 Tiers of service module for Maternal/Fetal, Neonatal and Pediatrics

 This document was developed by an interdisciplinary working group from across BC comprised of laboratory physicians, clinical scientists, pediatricians, operational leaders, and representatives from Child Health BC, Perinatal Services BC, and BC Lab Agency.
 After receiving input from across the province and refinement, the module has been accepted by BC Lab Agency and CHBC Steering Committee.

 There are two parts to the completed Maternal/Fetal, Neonatal and Pediatrics: Tiers of Laboratory Medicine, Pathology & Transfusion Medicine Services module which can be found in the document block below:

 - Part I: Setting the Stage (for pediatric Lab Tiers development)

 - Part II: Tiers in Brief and Full for System and Operational planning

 Self-assessment using the Maternal/Fetal, Neonatal and Pediatrics: Tiers of Laboratory Medicine, Pathology & Transfusion Medicine Services module

 The provincial self-assessment using the module has been completed and CHBC and its regional partners are using the results to continue to improve care.
-Please use the posted module when you are considering planning services for Maternal/Fetal, Neonatal and Pediatrics.
+Please use the posted module when you are planning lab and pathology services for Maternal/Fetal, Neonatal and Pediatrics.